 - Salt and pepper

-- 2 cups grapeseed oil, or other high smoke-point oil such as canola oil, or peanut oil
+- 2 cups canola oil, rice bran oil, grapeseed oil, peanut oil or other high smoke-point oil

-2 Drain in colander, leaving some herbs on chicken.
-In a large paper or plastic (sturdy) bag, mix flour with seasonings.
-Meanwhile, heat 2 cups oil in a large, heavy-bottomed skillet (cast iron, stainless steel, or anodized aluminum - something that can take the heat) on medium high heat until a pinch of flour starts to sizzle when dropped in the hot oil (but not so hot that the pan is smoking).
-Remember when working with hot oil, always have a pan lid close by.
+3 Heat oil in thick-bottomed pan: Heat 2 cups of oil in a large, heavy-bottomed skillet (cast iron, stainless steel, or anodized aluminum—something that can take the heat) on medium high heat until a pinch of flour starts to sizzle when dropped in the hot oil (but not so hot that the pan is smoking), about 350°F. Remember when working with hot oil, always have a pan lid close by.